DataPhilly/projects/COC.md

 - Use event resources (including food and beverages) as intended and in moderation
 - Clean up after themselves and dispose of waste properly
 - Follow the directions of event organizers and any specific guidelines set by the venue
+- Consume alcohol responsibly if provided at events.
+Organizers reserve the right to refuse service to anyone who appears intoxicated.

 ## Unacceptable Behavior